bboc/s3patterns/slides/slides.md

 ---

-## Bylaws
+##P8.3: Bylaws

-* legal integrity
-* build s3 principles and patterns into your bylaws as needed
+Secure S3 principles and patterns in your bylaws as needed, to protect **legal integrity** and **organizational culture**:

-^TODO: add content
+* consent decision making
+* selection process for leadership roles
+* governance structure
+* influence of owners or shareholders

 ---

-## Contracting And Accountability
+##P8.4: Contracting And Accountability

 ![right,fit](img/circle/enter-leave-circle.png)

+To protect organizational culture, help new members have a smooth start, and provide for painless development of organizational structure, an organization needs to:

-* define the process for entering the organization
+- develop a consent-based process for entering the organization that tests for both cultural fit and the skills required
+- align contracts with both organizational culture and legal requirements
-* define default role for a new member
+- define a default role for a new member
-* define the process for leaving an organization
+- define a process for leaving an organization
+- provide a way for entering and leaving a circle

 ---

-## Linking
+##P8.5: Linking

 **Connecting two circles**